perez987/AppleHDA-back-on-macOS-26-Tahoe/README.md

 ### Reinstall AppleHDA.kext: MyKextInstaller and SimpleLoader

-Developers are already looking for a way to reinstall AppleHDA.kext, extracted from Tahoe Beta 1.
+Developers are already looking for a way to reinstall AppleHDA.kext, extracted from Tahoe Beta 1 or Sequoia installation.
 It's not a simple task since this kext must be located in /System/Library/Extensions, which by design is a non-writable folder.

 OCLP team is working on a patch that will be applied similarly to current root patches.
 Still in an early stage, it's not yet viable for end users.